bastien34/mastering_cookiecutter_OOo_extension/README.md

 # It bugs?

+**Are you using Windows operating system?** We need help to test and document the use of this app on Microsoft.
+Not supported yet...

+## Tips

 Launch LibO from the command line in a terminal.
 Activate (at least) the INFO logger to see what's going on.